Modification Date: 2017-10-08 20:25:01

 -113g Laguna Gum Solution (100 grams of gum solution has 6.5g powdered CMC Gum)

 -Mix in 500g of powdered glaze, adding water if needed to get desired painting consistency (up to 325g total water).
 It is better to be a little thinner than too thick.

--To make colored versions add stains as needed (include 2-3% zircopax so stains to not micro-bubble).
+-To make colored versions add stains as needed (if stains cause micro-bubbling or orange peel surface include 2-3% zircopax).

 This is an all-fritted version of G2931F Zero3 transparent glaze.
 I formulated this glaze by calculating what mix of frits must be employed to supply the same chemistry of the G2931F recipe.
 The mug is made from the Zero3 porcelain body (fired at cone 03) with this glaze.
 This glaze fits both the porcelain and the Zero3 terra cotta stoneware.
 The clarity, gloss, fit and durability of this glaze are outstanding.

 The white engobe was applied by pouring at leather hard stage.
 The underglazes were also painted on at leather hard.
 The mugs were then dried, cleaned, bisque fired, dipping in clear glaze and final fired to cone 03.
 The clay and engobe have frit additions to make them vitrify at low temperatures.